dragoman3/DrugLibrary/Hydromorphone.md

 ## Pharmacodynamics [^1][^2]
 ### Cardiovascular
-- May cause mild to moderate hypotension due to peripheral vasodilation.
+- Can cause mild to moderate hypotension due to peripheral vasodilation.
 - Minimal effects on myocardial contractility, but may cause bradycardia in some patients.

 ### Respiratory